ray-project/ray/doc/source/ray-air/deployment.rst

 Existing ML Platform integration
 --------------------------------

-You may already have an existing machine learning platform but want to use some subset of Ray AIR.
-For example, an ML engineer wants to use Ray AIR within the ML Platform their organization has purchased (e.g., SageMaker, Vertex).
+You may already have an existing machine learning platform but want to use some subset of Ray's AIR libraries.
+For example, an ML engineer wants to use Ray within the ML Platform their organization has purchased (e.g., SageMaker, Vertex).

-Ray AIR can complement existing machine learning platforms by integrating with existing pipeline/workflow orchestrators, storage, and tracking services, without requiring a replacement of your entire ML platform.
+Ray can complement existing machine learning platforms by integrating with existing pipeline/workflow orchestrators, storage, and tracking services, without requiring a replacement of your entire ML platform.

 .. image:: images/air_arch_2.png